UPDATED Ranking College Football Stadiums: 108 Down

 Ranking college football stadiums isn’t easy.
-I’ve been to 104 of the 130 stadiums (131 in 2022 with the addition of James Madison) thus far and this list took me a ton of time to hash out.
+I’ve been to 108 of the 131 stadiums (133 in 2023 with the addition of Sam Houston State and Jacksonville State) thus far and this list took me a ton of time to hash out.
 Is Wyoming better than Navy?
-Who knows.
+Who’s to say.

 Of course, these rankings are entirely subjective and everyone’s criteria is going to differ.
 I took the following factors into consideration:

 Alright let’s get into it.